-The Commission does not consider that prices from countries not subject to the investigation or undumped prices are a suitable basis for a USP as it cannot be certain that these prices are not also impacted by the dumped imports.
+The Commission has had regard to the submissions by Dianjaya and the Japanese exporters and does not consider that prices from countries not subject to the investigation or undumped prices are a suitable basis for a USP as it cannot be certain that these prices are not also impacted by the dumped imports.

-The Commission is of the view that in a market unaffected by dumping, it is reasonable to expect that BlueScope would be able to achieve as a minimum, selling prices that reflect undumped import parity pricing.
+The Commission is of the view that in a market unaffected by dumping, it is reasonable to expect that BlueScope would be able to achieve as a minimum, selling prices that reflect undumped IPP.

-The Commission therefore derived preliminary NIPs equal to the exporters' normal values.
+The Commission therefore derived NIPs equal to the exporters' normal values for all exporters other than JIGANG.